-Product revenue.
+- Product revenue.
 Product revenue is generated from sales of our appliances and software.
 The substantial majority of our product revenue has been generated by our FortiGate line of appliances, and we do not expect this to change in the foreseeable future.
 Product revenue also includes revenue derived from sales of FortiManager, FortiAnalyzer, FortiSwitch, FortiMail, FortiDB, FortiWeb, FortiAP and FortiScan appliances, and our FortiClient and virtual domain, or VDOM, software.
 We generally recognize revenue for products sold to distributors through the "sell-in" method upon shipment to the distributor and, for "sell-through" distributors, upon sale to their end-customer.
-As a percentage of total revenue, we expect our product revenue may vary from quarter-to-quarter based on seasonal and cyclical factors discussed below under "-Quarterly Results of Operations" but generally may remain at comparable levels or decline modestly, as services revenue becomes a larger portion of our business as we renew existing services contracts and expand our customer base.

-- Services revenue.
+As a percentage of total revenue, we expect our product revenue may vary from quarter-to-quarter based on seasonal and cyclical factors discussed below under "Quarterly Results of Operations" but generally may remain at comparable levels or decline modestly, as services revenue becomes a larger portion of our business as our customers renew existing services contracts and we expand our customer base. - Services revenue.
 Services revenue is generated primarily from FortiCare technical support services for software updates, maintenance releases and patches, Internet access to technical content, telephone and Internet access to technical support personnel and hardware support and FortiGuard security subscription services related to antivirus, intrusion prevention, Web filtering and antispam updates.
 We recognize revenue from subscription and support services over the service performance period.
-Our typical contractual support and subscription term is one year from the date of registration.
+Our typical contractual support and subscription term is one year from the date of registration, although, it could be longer as we are experiencing growth in the sales of multi-year support and subscription contracts.
 We also generate a small portion of our revenue from professional services and training services, and we recognize this revenue as service is provided.
-As a percentage of total revenue, we expect our services revenue to remain at comparable levels or increase as we renew existing services contracts and expand our customer base. - Ratable product and services revenue.
+As a percentage of total revenue, although we expect our services revenue to remain at comparable levels or increase as our customers renew existing service contracts, our services revenue growth rate depends significantly on our billings growth rate, as well as the growth of our customer base. - Ratable product and services revenue.
 Ratable product and services revenue is generated from sales of our products and services in cases where the fair value of the services being provided cannot be segregated from the value of the entire sale.
 In these cases, the value of the entire sale is deferred and recognized ratably over the life of the service performance period.
-See "-Critical Accounting Policies and Estimates-Revenue Recognition."
-In fiscal 2008 and fiscal 2009, ratable product and service revenue represented approximately six percent of total revenue and we do not expect this percentage to change significantly in the near future.
+See "Critical Accounting Policies and Estimates Revenue Recognition."
+In fiscal 2009 and the first six months of fiscal 2010, ratable product and service revenue represented approximately six percent of total revenue and we do not expect this percentage to change significantly in the near future.